eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 The Communication Middleware is responsible for:

 * establishing the connections to multiple Ankaios Agents.
-* forwarding the ExecutionRequests and ExecutionStateUpdates from AnkaiosServer to the proper Ankaios Agents through the FromServerChannel.
+* forwarding the FromServer messages from AnkaiosServer to the proper Ankaios Agents through the FromServerChannel.
 * forwarding the ToServer messages from connected Agents to the AnkaiosServer.

 ### WorkloadStateDB